joymon/software-performance/web/iis/log-analysis/Power BI/readme.md

 # Analyzing IIS Logs using Power BI
 Tools and Power BI Template for analyzing W3C IIS Logs

+# How to run

+- Convert the IIS .log files to CSV

+- Open the /PBI-Template/IIS Analysis Template for PBI Aug2019.pbit
+- Set the FolderPath and click on load

 # Tutorials

 - [Power BI Desktop Dashboard for IIS Log Analysis](https://joymonscode.blogspot.com/2019/09/power-bi-desktop-dashboard-for-iis-log.html)